jadecobra/python_tdd_exercises/source/exceptions/index.rst

   /how_to/exception_handling/exception_handling_programs

-Here are some questions you can answer after going through these chapter
+Here are some questions you can answer after going through these chapters

 * :ref:`How can I test if something is None?<how to test if something is None>`
 * :ref:`How can I test if something is False?<how to test if something is False>`